phoenixframework/phoenix/docs/controllers.md

 end
 ```

-The `PhoenixWeb.Controller` module is not particular about the keys we use.
+The `Phoenix.Controller` module is not particular about the keys we use.
 As long as we are internally consistent, all will be well. `:info` and `:error`, however, are common.

 In order to see our flash messages, we need to be able to retrieve them and display them in a template/layout.
 One way to do the first part is with `get_flash/2` which takes `conn` and the key we care about.
 It then returns the value for that key.